lvang77/ansible/ansible/README.md

 are used to simulate Internet connectivity while Class A private networks used to simulate private networks.

-All remote sites and the DC Core use eBGP for global connectivity through the SDWAN OMP protocol.
-Each remote site runs either EIGRP or OSPF internally for eBGP to have connectivity to neighbor peers through loopback interfaces.
+All remote sites and the DC Core use a MPLS L3VPN underlay in the IPS core and PE routers with a DMVPN Phase3 overlay connecting each site's core router.
+Each remote site runs either EIGRP or OSPF underlay for eBGP to have connectivity to neighbor peers through loopback interfaces.

 ## ISP Details

-Three Cisco Catalyst 8000V are used to simulate 3 individual ISP networks, with each vEdge device being dual homed to 2 ISPs.
+Four Cisco Catalyst 8000V are used to simulate MPLS provider core with four additional Catalyst 8000V used as PE routers for MPLS connectivity.

 ## DC Core

-The DC Core site only uses eBGP to propogate routes through the simulated corporate network.
+The DC Core site contains NXOS switches running VXLAN in a single site deployment.

 ## Remote Site Details

-Remote Site 1 routers are running EIGRP for eBGP to have peer neighbor connectivity.
-Remote Site 2 and 3 both run OSPF.
+Remote Site 1 routers are running EIGRP underlay for eBGP to have peer neighbor connectivity.
+Remote Site 2 and 3 both run OSPF underlay.

 ## Initial Configuration i.e. Bootstrap Configs